BA in French & Linguistics

 Study Abroad Opportunities

-Students may take courses to fulfill requirements for the joint major in French & Linguistics in the Boston University Study Abroad and Internship Programs in Grenoble and Paris.
-In Grenoble, students can enroll in university courses covering a broad curriculum.
-The BU center in Paris offers an Internship Program running throughout the year.
+Students may take courses to fulfill requirements for the joint major in French & Linguistics in various locations through the Boston University Study Abroad and Internship Programs.
+For example, the BU center in Paris offers an Internship Program running throughout the year.
 Students in the Paris Internship Program take three courses at the center followed by an internship placement with accompanying academic work.

 Opportunities to take courses abroad taught in French are also available in BU’s program in Geneva and through exchange programs in Paris in the fields of management and political science.
 Additional information on these programs is available in the Study Abroad and Internship Programs portion of this Bulletin.